GULibrarySandbox/intro-text-mining-analysis-2022/content/6-prepare-av.md

 {% capture text %}
 - [YouTube](https://support.google.com/youtube/topic/9257536?hl=en&ref_topic=9257610) or [Vimeo](https://vimeo.com/blog/post/how-to-transcribe-a-video/) :  Both applications can generate text transcriptions of the audio and provide means and tools for corrections.
 - [Google docs type with your voice](https://support.google.com/docs/answer/4492226?hl=en) option and [Android Live Transcribe](https://support.google.com/accessibility/android/answer/9158064?hl=en) can transcribe audio as it is spoken, it will work with voice to microphone but may not work with a recording.
-- [Microsoft Word dictation button](https://support.microsoft.com/en-us/office/dictate-your-documents-in-word-3876e05f-3fcc-418f-b8ab-db7ce0d11d3c?ns=winword&version=90&ui=en-us&rs=en-us&ad=us) : will transcribe as you speak, a way to get interviews transcribed as they are undertaken but will require corrections.
-{% endcapture %}{% include card.html header="Services for public data" text=text %}
+- [Microsoft Word dictation button](https://support.microsoft.com/en-us/office/dictate-your-documents-in-word-3876e05f-3fcc-418f-b8ab-db7ce0d11d3c?ns=winword&version=90&ui=en-us&rs=en-us&ad=us) : will transcribe as you speak, a way to get interviews transcribed as they are undertaken but will require corrections.{% endcapture %}{% include card.html header="Services for public data" text=text %}

 {% include alert.html text="Warning

 There are data security issues to consider when using the "public data" services above.
 The data may be shared with third parties, mined for information, or stored in an off-shore location.

 Find out how to classify and treat your research data securely at [Griffith's Information Security Classification site](https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx)." align="left" color="success" %}